13 Oct The Best and Worst Places to Sell your Music Equipment

 All in all, from that sale of $135.05, I had $17.73 taken away from me.
 While maybe that doesn’t seem like much, that’s over 13% off the final sale.
 That can really start to add up when you sell more expensive gear.

-So again, try Reverb and Craiglist first before resorting to Ebay.
-Reverb is really much better for selling music gear online and they’ll only take 3% of your final sale.
+So again, unless you’re selling a guitar or bass specifically (where the fee is a bit lower), try Reverb and Craiglist first before resorting to eBay.
+Reverb is really much better for selling music gear online and they’ll only take 5% of your final sale.

-In conclusion, sell your gear on Craiglist and Reverb if you want to get the most money for your musical instruments and other music equipment.
-Only resort to Ebay or shops like Guitar Center if you need the cash ASAP.
+In conclusion, I would highly recommend selling your gear on Craiglist and/or Reverb if you want to get the most money for your musical instruments and other music equipment.
+Only resort to eBay or shops like Guitar Center if you need the cash ASAP.